 3.8 Provisions

-Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of a past event and it is probable that the Company will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
+Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the obligation can be made, in accordance with Ind AS 37 Provisions, Contingent Liabilities and Contingent Assets.

-When some or all of the economic benefits required to settle a provision are expected to be recovered from a third party, a receivable is recognized as an asset if it is virtually certain that reimbursement will be received and the amount of the receivable can be measured reliably.
+When some or all of the economic benefits required to settle a provision are expected to be recovered from a third party, a reimbursement is recognised as a separate asset only when it is virtually certain that the reimbursement will be received and its amount can be measured reliably.
+The expense relating to a provision is presented net of any reimbursement recognised.

 3.10 Financial asset

-All regular way purchases or sales of financial assets are recognized and de-recognized on a trade date basis.
-Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the market place.
+All regular way purchases and sales of financial assets are recognised and derecognised on a trade date basis.
+Regular way purchases or sales are those requiring delivery of assets within the time frame generally established by regulation or market convention.

 All recognized financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.